hanssv/AoC2019/README.md

 ### [Day 20](20/sol_20.aes)

-The [twentieth problem](https://adventofcode.com/2019/day/20) problem was yet another maze.
+The [twentieth problem](https://adventofcode.com/2019/day/20) was yet another maze.
 Part of the problem was to parse the input, but since we still lack some string functions in Sophia we did some pre-processing.
 Once in place part 1 was a simple breadth-first search.
 Part 2 was a bit more tricky, where we were to visit several instances of the maze.

 ```
 19> aefa_sophia_test:run_file("/Users/hans/Personal/Repos/AoC2019/20/sol_20.aes", "solve_1", []).